thomasmost/darkbridge/docs/DatabaseManagement.md

 - Run `yum install mysql` (may need `sudo`?)
 - Connect to your RDS database from the command line
 - Create your schema and run your setup script

+## Maintenance and Migrating

+1. Currently I am changing the route table to use the igw (Internet Gateway) instead of the nat gateway.
+This allows me to temporarily connect from my laptop.
+This is suboptimal and is not a long term solution.